valeIT/valeIT.github.io/apps/patchnotes/page/cryptochecker.markdown

 title: CryptoChecker Patch Notes
 ---

+# 1.2

+- FIX: The title of the cryptocurrency would get truncated in some case, if it was too long, not it scales down.

 ## 1.1

 - FIX: Fixed another bug retrieving data for the table
 - FIX: Better error reporting
 - FIX: Greatly improved error handling
+- FIX: Improved launch screen

 ## 1.0.3